jtompkin/goclacker/README.md

 Pre-built binaries are available on the [release](https://github.com/jtompkin/goclacker/releases/latest) page.

 A Nix flake is also available for all you functional bros out there.
+To align myself with Nix's goal of not documenting anything, I will not provide instructions on how to use it.

 ## Usage